tobiashreiter/aaa_cybersource/README.md

 ## Payment entity
 Webform submissions will store incoming data from the forms.
 However it's not a good permanent solution to storing payment data because submissions can be deleted when forms are removed and because form submissions exist as a record of what the form receieved.
 The Payment entity will exist to record and track the payment and transaction information.
 They will not be removed if forms are deleted at a future date.

+[^1]: Upload file showing error Drupal\Component\Plugin\Exception\PluginNotFoundException The "entity:file:undefined" plugin does not exist https://www.drupal.org/project/drupal/issues/3104812
-[^1]: Create a P12 Certificate for JSON Web Token Authentication https://developer.cybersource.com/docs/cybs/en-us/payouts/developer/all/rest/payouts/authentication/createCert.html
+[^2]: Create a P12 Certificate for JSON Web Token Authentication https://developer.cybersource.com/docs/cybs/en-us/payouts/developer/all/rest/payouts/authentication/createCert.html